-The monthly Group Asset/Liquidity Committee reports on the liquidity situation including the LCR and the NSFR on Group level, the "Liquidity Union Vienna", the head office, and selected units.
-The going concern and time-to-wall analyses are also provided on material currency level.
+The monthly Group Asset/Liquidity Committee reports on the liquidity situation including the LCR and the NSFR on group level, the Liquidity Union Vienna, the head office, as well as for the selected units.
+The going concern and time-to-wall analysis are also provided on material currency level.